Last modified: 2024-12-01 @ 4568f16

 saturating_sub

-because we can’t have negative numbers in Position
+because we can’t have negative numbers in Positions, and some Numbers start

 normal, but that’s fine.